SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "I think you're right," Pinkie said, "but what game?"

-"I don't know, if it's a physical game, I wouldn't make it last too long, probably don't want to get drenched in sweat on your date," Rainbow said.
+"I don't know, I think you should pick it, pick a game you want to do specifically with Rarity," Rainbow said.

 "Yea," Pinkie said.